beatlab-mcmaster/SocialEyes/src/glassesRecord/README.md

 3. Configure other parameters in `config.json`.
 See the next section for parameter descriptions.

-4. Run the module with `python3 main.py`
+4. Run the module with `python3 main.py` to start a new session.

 ## Config

-The following parameters can be set in config.json to configure your recording session:
+The following parameters should be set in config.json before starting a recording session with this module:

     - By default, SocialEyes will look for a range of IP addresses provided using the following config parameters: